-LINK has continued concerns over the lack of consistency across sectoral objectives and general policies, and also the specified targets with regards to the aquaculture and oil and gas industries as highlighted in our response to the draft NMP.
+LINK has continued concerns over the lack of consistency across sectoral objectives and general policies, and also the specified targets with regards to the aquaculture and oil and gas industries.
 Additionally, we feel there are a number of emerging activities that require acknowledgement within the Plan.